 Further clubroot management strategies are advisable when spore levels are high or when you feel a higher level of caution is warranted.

-- control canola volunteers and susceptible weeds
+- Control canola volunteers and clubroot-susceptible weeds

-- monitor all canola crops for visible symptoms, including clubroot resistant varieties
+- monitor all canola crops, including clubroot resistant varieties for visible symptoms

-- Contain infested areas
+- Contain clubroot infested areas

 - seed clubroot infested areas to a sod-forming grass